featurelle/kochanet-test/README.md

 The lightweight DRF/PostgreSQL app for patient and assessment management.
 Done MVP + bonus tasks.

-Running demo http://featurelle-kochanet-healthpal.space (DEBUG is on for test purposes)
+Note: Running public demo on http://featurelle-kochanet-healthpal.space (DEBUG is on for test purposes)\
+You can test admin panel and API
 ***

 Setup